Healthy Homes Assessment Strathmore Park

 What We Do

-As building inspectors we handle all issues associated with specialist house inspects.
-We’re there to make sure you make the right choice when it comes to purchasing your next property.
+As building inspectors, we handle all elements that come with professional home examinations.
+We are there to ensure you make the right choice when it comes to purchasing your next property.

-We offer a wide range of solutions to ensure that you are completely updated on the condition of any property you could be considering buying or selling in addition to other solutions.
+We offer a wide range of services to ensure that you are fully aware of the state of any property that you might be thinking of buying or selling along with other solutions.

-Not only do we work with you , but we also work with some important clients such as bank branches, local councils and insurance firms.
-They seem to enjoy our reassurance provided, thanks to the information provided in our building inspection reports.
+Not only do we work with you , but we also collaborate with a number of big clients like the local authorities, banks, and insurance companies.
+They seem to enjoy our reassurance provided, because of the information contained in our building inspection reports.

 Highly Trained & Insured Inspection Experts